-JP12 is a special design on the mainboard.
-JP12 allows you to select the CPU core voltage range (Vcore) to protect the CPU.
+JP2 is a special design on the mainboard which allows you to select the CPU voltage range (Vcore) for the Pentium II/!!! processors.

 The voltage regulator on the mainboard will generate $1.3V \sim 3.5V$ DC to support different processors.
-Basically, most mainboards will use the CPU VID signal (VID0~VID4) from the CPU to decide the proper CPU core voltage (Vcore).
-In case that there is the poor connection between CPU and its socket, or uninstall the CPU from the mainboard while the system power is "ON".
+Basically, mainboard will use the VID signal (VID0~VID4) from the processor to decide the proper CPU voltage (Vcore).
+In case that there is the poor connection between Slot 1 connector and CPU, or install / uninstall the CPU from the mainboard while the system power is "ON".
 Under such circumstance, mainboard may receive wrong VID signal and send wrong Vcore to the CPU.
-Unfortunately, wrong Vcore may destroy the CPU and the mainboard.
+Unfortunately, wrong Vcore may destroy the CPU.

-JP12 is designed to control the Vcore within the safe range so that it won't make any damage to the CPU or mainboard because of wrong VID signal.
+JP2 is designed to control the Vcore within the safe range so that it won't make any damage to the CPU because of wrong VID signal.

-Since most Pentium II/!!! processors require the Vcore below 2.05V except few Pentium II processors.
-So the default setting of JP12 will control the Vcore between 1.3V and 2.05V so that the CPU and mainboard will have a good protection.
-Please do not change the setting on JP12 unless your CPU needs the voltage higher than 2.05V.
+Since most Pentium II/!!! processors require the Vcore below 2.05V except very few Pentium II processors.
+So the default setting of JP2 will limit the Vcore at 1.3V~2.05V and it will provide good protection to the mainboard.